ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 ~~~

 {: .box-warning}
-**Note:** You could any script or application you want.
-Basically, the idea is to send ICMP packets containing the data from the compromised machine and capture it back in your attacking server to examine the data.
+**Note:** You could use any script or application provided that it will allow you to send ICMP packets containing the data from the compromised machine and capture it back in your attacking server to examine the data.

 Here is an example payload that will send output of home directory listing as well as contents of the user.txt file.